For All Involved in Health Care

 Health Care Reimagined

-Sue's new book, Ducks in a Row: Health Care Reimagined will be published on January 18, 2022.
+Sue's new book, Ducks in a Row: Health Care Reimagined was published on January 18, 2022.
 Based on her work life, the book explores the possibilities of a new health care world.

-Visit the Ducks in a Row page for pre-order information!
+Visit the Ducks in a Row page to order!

 Bird's Eye View Reviewed